elias-white/notes/sci-notes/SQL.md

 The parenthesis is required.

 ### `CASE`
-`CASE` is what you use when you want to join a table in itself.
+`CASE` is what you use when you want to join a table with itself.
+This is used when you want to compare the values of a field, to other values of the same field from within the same table.